utkc1507-collab/CASH-COMPASS/README.md

 # CASH-COMPASS
-CashCompass is a UI-focused expense tracking web app prototype that visualizes personal spending patterns through dashboards and insight cards.
-Designed to simulate financial awareness features using HTML and CSS.
+CashCompass is a full-stack expense tracking web project with a responsive UI, backend API integration, and features like CRUD operations, search/filter, and a dashboard for spending insights